Whale Watching In Iceland

 Eyjafjordur is mainly dominated by humpback whales, although you may also find minkes, dolphins, and even harbour porpoises.

-A Classic Whale Watching Tour From Akureyri
+Our pick: A Classic Whale Watching Tour From Akureyri

-Our classic 3-hour tour ensures that you have the most fulfilling whale-watching experience.
+The classic 3-hour tour ensures that you have the most fulfilling whale-watching experience.
 Depart aboard a specially designed, high-speed whale watching ship to make your way through Eyjafjord to spot the majestic humpback whales in the blue waters.
-Here again, we’d suggest taking this trip in the summer months, as it’s the best time to get an up-close and personal view of how the summer sun instills new life into the region.
+Here again, I suggest taking this trip in the summer months, as it’s the best time to get an up-close and personal view of how the summer sun instills new life into the region.

-We know that whale watching can be a tiring job, and that’s why we have equipped the ship with a bar and cafeteria, where you choose among the different refreshment options.
+They have equipped the ship with a bar and cafeteria, where you choose among the different refreshment options.
 Additionally, the complimentary Wi-Fi on-board keeps you in touch with your close ones on the shore.

 Most Popular RIB Whale Watching Tour From Akureyri